CloudifySource/cloudify-recipes/services/tomcat/README.md

 If you set useLoadBalancer to true, then during its postStart event, each tomcat service instance will register itself to a load balancer.
 In order to use this option, you need to enable a "brother" load balancer service or have an external load balancer.

-The full path from which your application war file should be download, needs to be set in the applicationWarUrl property in tomcat-service.properties.
+The full path from which your application war file should be downloaded, needs to be set in the applicationWarUrl property in tomcat-service.properties.

 For example:
 applicationWarUrl = "http://repository.cloudifysource.org/org/cloudifysource/2.0.0/petclinic-mongo-example.war"

-The relative path to your application need to be set in the appFolder property in tomcat-service.properties.
+The relative path to your application needs to be set in the appFolder property in tomcat-service.properties.

 For example:
 appFolder = "petclinic-mongo"